jstac/ai_tools_for_econ/README.md

-# ai_tools_for_econ
+# AI-Based Numerical Methods

-An introduction to useful tools from AI, machine learning and reinforcement learning.
+An introduction to useful tools from AI, machine learning, and reinforcement learning.
+The lectures include applications to economics, operations research, and finance.